arxssoftware/api.arxs.be-samples/README.md

 2. Use the generated API key to request a JWT token by making a GET request to: https://identity.arxs.be/api/authenticate/token/{apiKey}.
 3. The response will include a JWT token, which you can then use to authenticate your API calls.
 Add an Authorization header with "Bearer {jwt-token}".

 ## Current samples
-- A node implementation to create a task request.
+- A node implementation to:
+    - create a task request.
+    - create an employee record add it to a userRole

+## Node sample quick-start
+In order to get started using these samples, be sure to fill out your API-key in the .env file (as described above under 'How to Obtain a JWT token').